Never Violence!

-Never Violence! or Never Violence (original title: Niemals Gewalt! or Niemals Gewalt) is the title of a speech made by Astrid Lindgren in 1978, when she received the peace prize Friedenspreis des Deutschen Buchhandels (in English: Peace Prize of the German Book Trade).
+Never Violence! or Never Violence (original title: Niemals Gewalt! or Niemals Gewalt) is a speech made by Astrid Lindgren in 1978, when she received the peace prize Friedenspreis des Deutschen Buchhandels (in English: Peace Prize of the German Book Trade).
 It is one of the most well-known and influential speeches by Lindgren.
 Astrid Lindgren speaks against corporal punishment of children.
 A year later, in Lindgren's home country Sweden, a law was passed that forbid corporal punishment of children.
 In 1978, the speech was first published as a book under the German title Astrid Lindgren: Ansprachen anlässlich der Verleihung des Friedenspreises des Deutschen Buchhandels (Friedenspreis des Deutschen Buchhandels).
 Later the book was also published in many different languages.
 In 2009, a German short film called Never Violence (original title: Niemals Gewalt) had been published at Children's Day and was based on the story mentioned in Lindgren's speech.